 - Photo Quiz

 Dr Samar Banerjee is one of the experts in Diabetes with super specialization in gestational diabetes mellitus.
 After completing a glorious tenure in Nilratan Sarkar Medical College, Kolkata as Professor and Head, Department of Internal Medicine, he is rendering praiseworthy experience to the medical students in Vivekanand Institute of Medical Sciences, West Bengal.
 He is one of the Founder Members of Diabetes in Pregnancy Study Group in India.
 Dr Banerjee has held a number of prestigious positions like Chairman of the Association of Physicians of India, West Bengal, Vice-Chairman, Diabetic Association of India, Kolkata Chapter and is most recently the President of the RSSDI.

-He is the International Advisory Editorial Board of Davidson’s Textbook of Medicine and has more than 80 notable contributions in overseas-based scholarly works.
+He was in the International Advisory Editorial Board of Davidson’s Textbook of Medicine and has more than 80 notable contributions in overseas-based scholarly works.
 He is also the contributor to the API Textbook of Medicine, RSSDI Textbook of Diabetes, and Davidson’s Case Discussion in Medicine.
 Dr Banerjee is committed to improving the scenario of diabetic care in India and is putting his efforts and knowledge to accomplish this commitment.